Geordio/Behavioral-Cloning-P3/README.md

 ![images](https://github.com/Geordio/Behavioral-Cloning-P3/blob/master/report_images/final.png)

 As you can see the distribution is much more even.

+I trained the model over 15 epochs, with the default learning rate using the Adam optimiser.

 ### Simulation Video
 A video of the simulation is included in the repository.